Biohazard 4D-Executer

-Biohazard 4D-Executer is a 2000 Japanese 3D animated biopunk horror film based on the Resident Evil series of survival horror video games.
+Biohazard 4D-Executer (バイオハザード4Dエグゼキューター, Baiohazādo 4 D eguzekyūtā) is a 2000 Japanese 3D animated biopunk horror film based on the Resident Evil series of survival horror video games.
 It was created by Capcom in cooperation with Visual Science Laboratory, and distributed by Digital Amuse.
 Biohazard 4D-Executer was directed by Koichi Ohata, and written by Daisuke Okamoto, who was supervised by the game series developers.
-A limited release, the 20-minute film has been an attraction in Japanese theme parks since November 2000, and can be seen in movie theaters and smaller booths.
+A limited release, the 20-minute film was an attraction in Japanese theme parks debuting in November 2000, and could be seen in movie theaters and smaller booths.

 The story centers on the mission of a military squad sent to the zombie-infested Raccoon City to locate the whereabouts of Dr. Cameron, a scientist conducting research on a new type of virus.